jamesshore/quixote/CONTRIBUTING.md

 2. **[Fork the Quixote repository](https://help.github.com/articles/fork-a-repo/)** on GitHub.

-3. **Set up your computer** by following the "Setup" instructions below.
+3. **Set up your computer** by following the "Working with the Code" instructions below.

 4. **Create a branch** for your changes.
 Start from the `master` branch.
 It has the latest known-good code.
    ```sh